OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 # Post-Install Instructions
 Now, before playing, you should do the following things:

 1) Join the [Improved Camera Discord Server](https://discord.gg/improved-camera-se-1074109591966732328) and download the latest version of the v2.0 beta build from their updates channel.
-Install it over the included Improved Camera SE version and ensure all old files from the included Improved Camera are removed.
+Install it over the included Improved Camera SE version.

 > [!Note]
 > Make sure you use the drop-down menu to select the name <ins>**Improved Camera SE**</ins> for the mod name during install since it defaults to **ImprovedCameraSE** for some reason.
 If you don't do this it won't overwrite the original mod and place it properly in the load order.
-Also be sure to click replace when prompted by *Mod Organizer 2* so that all the old files are cleared out.
+Also be sure to click replace when prompted by *Mod Organizer 2* so that all the old files are cleared out automatically.

 2) Open the *ImprovedCameraSE.json* file located under <ins>*Modding > MO2(CMRC) > mods > ImprovedCameraSE > skse > plugins > ImprovedCameraSE*</ins> and edit the 24th line.
 You'll want to change **"Default"** to <ins>**"NoHeadbob"**</ins> while being sure to enter the underlined text in bold exactly as it appears in this Readme.
 Afterwards save the changes.